 The Refugee and Migrant Centre (RMC) is an award winning charity founded in 1999.
 It has offices in Wolverhampton, Walsall and Birmingham and works with clients from across the Black Country and Birmingham.

-RMC have a team of qualified and experienced caseworkers, accredited to Level 1 and Level 2 with the Office of Immigration Services Commissioner (OISC).
+RMC have a team of qualified and experienced caseworkers, accredited to Level 3 with the Office of Immigration Services Commissioner (OISC).
 The team offer a wide range of support to clients who include asylum seekers, refugees, EU migrants, undocumented people and those with uncertain immigration status

 Our service provides casework, advice and guidance on immigration, housing/homelessness/destitution, welfare, education and health.
 Alongside this, we also provide English classes, dedicated support with citizenship and employment and run two resettlement schemes for vulnerable Syrian refugees.

 The charity has supported tens of thousands of individuals and families since its creation and 2019 it supported 13,981 different individuals, provided 69,307 actions to support people and clients made 53,909 visits.
 The beneficiaries came from 148 different nationalities and accessed RMC’s services through the over 40 languages offered onsite by 91 staff and over 120 volunteers.